jasht1/Uni-Projects/Individual project/Notes/Logs/Project Proposal/IndProj Proposal working draft.md

 The raw data must be scrutinised for validity & viability, where systematic or recording errors are found the datasets will be corrected or rejected as appropriate.

 The raw data is recorded in the from of photodiode voltage versus the scanner position, this must be converted to force displacement curves.
 This involves accounting for things like;
-- calibration of the equipment,
-- elasticity of the cantilever,
+- spring constant of the cantilever,
 - relative displacement of the probe,
 - point of contact with the cell membrane,